StacyCash/blog-posts/azure/blazor-static-app/deploying-static-blazor-apps-github.md

 7. Click create

-Visual Studio should now create your client application.
+Visual Studio should now create our client application.
 If you have never created a Blazor application before then run the application and take a look around 😀

 ### Making the API